11 min read June 24, 2026

 How to Check Canthal Tilt From a Photo

-- Choose a straight-on photo with both eyes visible, no heavy squint, and no strong smile.
+1. Choose a straight-on photo with both eyes visible, relaxed eyelids, and no heavy smile.

-- Make sure the camera is near eye level and the head is not leaning left, right, up, or down.
+2. Keep the camera near eye level and make sure the head is not leaning or rotated.

-- Find the inner corner of one eye and the outer corner of the same eye.
+3. Find the inner corner and outer corner of the same eye, then imagine a line between them.

-- Repeat on the other eye and compare several photos before deciding the pattern is real.
+5. Repeat on the other eye and compare two or three similar photos before deciding the pattern is consistent.

 Photo Mistakes That Can Change a Canthal Tilt Reading